Episode #10 of the course “Most ambitious science projects”

 Seismic sensors near the active San Andreas Fault in California keep track of its smallest slips.
 The samples of rocks taken from a drill site that reaches for two miles (3.2 km) into the fault demonstrate the grinding and pressure on the rocks that happens when the two parts of the fault move past each other during an earthquake.

 During the course of a decade, small crews have moved a transportable collection of 400 seismographs from one end of the country to the other using backhoes and perspiration.
-By the time the stations arrive on the East Coast during the next year, the stations will have collected information representing almost 2,000 distinct areas.
+By 2017, the stations collected information representing almost 2,000 distinct areas.

 Uses for Practical Life